nickelpro/vito.nyc/content/posts/swig-part1/index.md

 barely any configuration whatsoever.

-Unlike the C&#8209;Extension API, SWIG has top-notch documentation full of example code and extensive refrence material.
+Unlike the C&#8209;Extension API, SWIG has top-notch documentation full of example code and extensive reference material.
 This post is not a substitute for that documentation, it's here to rapidly get the reader up to speed with the bare-minimum required to follow along with the other posts in the series.
 With that said, let's begin our journey.

 {{< img src="walk" resize="1200x jpg q75" imgstyle="mix-blend-mode: multiply;" style="width: 65%; margin: 0 auto 1rem;" />}}